Does Pre-Workout Expire?

 Foul Taste

 Another potential risk you face when it comes to leaving your pre-workout supplements too long after they’ve been mixed with water is bad taste.
+We’ve looked at the question of does pre-workout expires.

 But we haven’t yet looked at what might happen when it expires.
 Well, if you leave your ready-mixed supplement with water too long, you may get an unpleasant surprise when you go to drink it.
+Pre-workout supplements come in a variety of flavors.
+We can’t possibly list them all because there are hundreds of different combos.

+Whilst these flavors are perfectly nice when fresh, after a while the flavor profile can change.
 If you wait too long before you drink your pre-workout supplements, you may find that it has a foul taste.
 It could be bitter, too sour, too sharp, or could just taste off completely.

 Needless to say, drinking a supplement that tastes like garbage is never going to be a pleasurable experience, so try and drink it as soon after mixing as possible.